alexander-bzikadze/missing-in-heyholn/obsidian/World/Characters & Factions/Lunara.md

   - name: Legendary resistance (5/day)
     desc: If Lunara fails a saving throw, she can choose to succeed instead.
 actions:
+  - name: Mass Dream
+    desc: Lunara is able to put in a dream entire towns, commanding the bodies of the sleepers.
+She can only harm them through sending nightmares (spell weird), while commanding their bodies.
   - name: Multiattack
     desc: Lunara makes three glittering claw attacks.
   - name: Glittering Claw (natural weapon)